Garfield County, Montana: Politics

-Like all of the High Plains outside of Native American counties, Garfield is an overwhelmingly Republican county.
+Like nearly all of the High Plains outside of Native American counties, Garfield is an overwhelmingly Republican county.
 It has been the most Republican county in Montana since the 2004 United States presidential election.

-The last Democratic presidential candidate to carry the county was Franklin D. Roosevelt in 1940, and in the last seven Presidential elections no Democratic candidate has managed to receive more than 15.1 percent.
-The last Democrat to pass so much as thirty percent was Lyndon Johnson during his 1964 landslide win over Barry Goldwater, and even then Goldwater won the county by double digits and it was his second-best county in the Treasure State behind Powder River.
+The last Democratic presidential candidate to carry the county was Franklin D. Roosevelt in 1940, and in the last eight Presidential elections no Democratic candidate has managed to receive more than 15.1 percent.
+In the 2016, 2020, and 2024 elections, Garfield was the only county in Montana to give over 90% of the vote to the Republican nominee, namely Donald Trump.

-In the 2000 presidential election Republican George W. Bush won 89% of the vote to Democrat Al Gore's 7%.
-In the 2004 presidential election, Garfield County gave 92.08% of its votes to President George W. Bush, with John Kerry receiving 6.21% of the vote.
-In the 2008 presidential election, Senator John McCain received 87.2% with Senator Barack Obama receiving 9.1%.
-In the 2012 presidential election, Governor Mitt Romney received 90.2% of the vote with President Barack Obama receiving only 6.4% of the vote.
-In the 2016 presidential election, Donald Trump received 91.00% of the vote while Hillary Clinton got 4.75% of the vote.
-Trump's showing of 94% in the 2020 election is the strongest for any candidate in the county's history.

 Garfield County is also Republican at the local level.
-Democratic governor Brian Schweitzer never received more than 28 percent of the county's vote and no Democratic gubernatorial candidate has carried the county since Ted Schwinden in 1984.
+Democratic governor Brian Schweitzer never received more than 37 percent of the county's vote and no Democratic gubernatorial candidate has carried the county since Ted Schwinden in 1984.
 As part of the 15th district of the Montana Senate, the county is represented by Republican Jim Peterson and as part of the 30th district of the Montana House of Representatives it is represented by Republican Dave Kasten.